Skip to content

 await button.click(x_offset=10, y_offset=5)

-await button.click(humanize=False)
+await button.click(humanize=True)

 Position tracking is maintained across element clicks.
 Clicking element A, then element B, produces a natural curved path from A's position to B.